-The speakers themselves only have two buttons, a power control and Bluetooth connect button, both on the back of the right speaker.
+The speakers themselves only have two buttons, power control and Bluetooth connect button, both on the back of the right speaker.
 A hidden auxiliary port is also on the back.
 The Z600 can store up to eight Bluetooth profiles, and up to three can be connected simultaneously.

 Peripherals for the longest time have been heavily focused on form or function.
-The Logitech Z600 speakers are perfectly built for the multi-device generation.
+The Logitech Z600 speakers are perfectly built for multi-device generation.
 They look great on any desk and work with any device.
 The asking price of $150 isn’t all that much considering the quality and usability of this great speaker set.
-I only wish I had a second set for another room; the Z600 isn’t built for mobility, even though everything else in our analog and digital lives are.
-But that’s alright; we all have to sit down and take a break sometime.
+I only wish I had a second set for another room; the Z600 isn’t built for mobility, even though everything else in our analog and digital lives is.
+But that’s alright; we all have to sit down and take a break sometimes.

 Bottom Line: The Logitech Bluetooth Speakers Z600 is the first speaker system made for multiple devices.
 It does it right, and it does it all in style and with excellent audio performance.